CenterForOpenScience/ember-osf/README.md

 #### Create a .env

-Next, depending on the environment you want to target, you will need to create the .env file.
+Next, depending on the backend you want to target, you will need to create the .env file.
 For:
 - local: .env-local
 - staging: .env-stage
 - staging2: .env-stage2